wdomski/ARClab/ex/FreeRTOS/README.md

 **This exercise contains three sub-exercises.**

-The ADC1 for **ADC2** connector is configured in such a way that the conversion is triggered by TIM6.
+The ADC1 for **ADC2** connector is configured in such a way a software ocnversion launch is required.
+Further exercises may require changes to the imported project.
 It is required to start a timer TIM6 (1Hz frequency) in time base mode with interrupts and start ADC1 peripheral (without interrupts or DMA).

 Moreover, **TIMER2** connector was configured so it generates a square wave with frequency of 1/3Hz ~= 0.33Hz.